HeinzJiao/LDPoly/README.md

-The code, data, pretrained weights are currently being organized and will be uploaded before December.
+The code, data, pretrained weights are currently being organized and will be uploaded before Chirstmas.

 # Dataset (ready)
 The Dutch polygonal road outline extraction dataset can be downloaded [here] (https://drive.google.com/drive/folders/1jsjuZxFdU9a8q-m0TNCj1MfX9rixTYJl?usp=sharing)